 • It is especially indicated towards the close of summers when days are hot and nights are cold.

-• Indicated when complaint arises after exposure to cold.
+• Indicated when a complaint arises after exposure to cold.

 • Proper medical follow up.